CilooW/AlbumCecile/README.md

   ociation in the mapping for example @ManyToOne(..,cascade={"persist"}).
 If you cannot find out which entity causes
    the problem implement 'MediaBundle\Entity\Album#__toString()' to get a clue.

-   problème lors de la creation d'un commentaire.
+   problème lors de la creation d'un commentaire:

+Catchable Fatal Error: Object of class MediaBundle\Entity\Album could not be converted to string